 Eataly, the internationally recognized Italian food and retail experience, will open its first-ever Pennsylvania location in Fall 2025 -right inside of the King of Prussia Mall.

-The new space will be massive -23,000 square feet, reportedly.
+The new space will be massive -21,000 square feet, reportedly.

-Its set to take over the former Rite Aid and Rue 21 stores and span two levels dedicated to Italian food, wine, and culture.
+It’s set to take over the former Rite Aid and Rue 21 stores and span two levels dedicated to Italian food, wine, and culture.

 Known for its mix of restaurants, counters, and market-style shopping, Eataly offers everything from house-made pasta and fresh cheeses to curated wines and ingredients imported from Italy.